Naval Ravikant’s Happiness Formula: 12 Lessons + Powerful Quotes

 Quote: “Focus on what you can control, and ignore the rest”.

-Naval Ravikant believes that the mind, much like the body, is highly malleable and can be shaped and developed with intention and effort.
+Naval Ravikant believes the mind is highly malleable and can be shaped—this is one of his foundational beliefs about happiness and self-improvement.
 People frequently aim to change external aspects like society, others, or physical looks—but they tend to overlook the potential for transforming their own minds.
 By recognizing that our mental state and thought patterns can be consciously altered, we can choose to cultivate happiness and develop it as a skill.

 Quote: “Memory and identity are burdens from the past preventing us from living freely in the present”.